 By Charles M. Skinner in 1896

-A pillar of snowy salt once stood on the Nebraska plain, about forty miles above the point where the Saline flows into the Platte, and white men used to hear of it as the Salt Witch.
+A pillar of snowy salt once stood on the Nebraska plain, about 40 miles above the point where the Saline River flows into the Platte River, and white men used to hear of it as the Salt Witch.

-In sooth, he loved her so well that on her death he became a recluse and shut himself within his lodge, refusing to see anybody.
-This mood endured with him so long that mutterings were heard in the tribe and there was talk of choosing another chief.
-Some of this talk he must have heard, for one morning he emerged in war-dress, and without a word to any one strode across the plain to westward.
+In truth, he loved her so well that on her death, he became a recluse and shut himself within his lodge, refusing to see anybody.
+This mood endured with him so long that mutterings were heard in the tribe, and there was talk of choosing another chief.
+Some of this talk he must have heard, for one morning he emerged in war-dress, and without a word to anyone strode across the plain to the westward.

-He told them that after traveling far over the prairie he had thrown himself on the earth to sleep, when he was aroused by a wailing sound close by.
-In the light of a new moon he saw a hideous old woman brandishing a tomahawk over the head of a younger one, who was kneeling, begging for mercy, and trying to shake off the grip from her throat.
-The sight of the women, forty miles from the village, so surprised the chief that he ran toward them.
-The younger woman made a desperate effort to free herself, but in vain, as it seemed, for the hag wound her left hand in her hair while with the other she raised the axe and was about to strike.
+He told them that after traveling far over the prairie, he had thrown himself on the earth to sleep when he was aroused by a wailing sound close by.
+Then, in the light of a new moon, he saw a hideous old woman brandishing a tomahawk over the head of a younger one, who was kneeling, begging for mercy, and trying to shake off the grip from her throat.
+The sight of the women, 40 miles from the village, surprised the chief that he ran toward them.
+The younger woman made a desperate effort to free herself, but in vain, as it seemed, for the hag wound her left hand in her hair while with the other, she raised the ax and was about to strike.